Collinjia/NLP-CLRP-Contest/README.md

 ![image](https://user-images.githubusercontent.com/30295013/127888609-639481f1-7c5b-4823-9275-deb9ebbadcb7.png)

 ## EDA and Regression on features
 First, I did some EDA and tried to use these EDA features to come up with a regression result.
-Detailed code in [CLRP_no_NN](CLRP_no_NN.ipynb).
+Detailed code in [CLRP_EDA](CLRP_EDA.ipynb).

 This result is pretty bad **(RMSE = 0.944 on Final Score)** which only captures the numerical characteristics of the text.